gitnilay/PaymentGateway/Readme.md

-= Payment Gateway API
+**Payment Gateway API **

-== A RESTful API to manage payments with various banks.
+# A RESTful API to manage payments with various banks.#

-== Getting Started
+**Getting Started**

-* You can run the application via command prompt.
-Go to the PaymentGateway folder and run the command dotnet run.
-You should see the message on command prompt with listening on http://localhost:62279.
+=You can either run the application via command prompt or open the solution in visual studio and run the application.

-* Navigate to http://localhost:62279 to see the swagger page.
+==Open up the command prompt and navigate to the PaymentGateway folder and run the command dotnet run.
+Open http://localhost:62279 in browser to see the swagger page.

-* There are 2 main end points related to payments.
+**There are 2 API end points related to payments.**

-1. /api/v1/Payments : This will allow you to post a new payment through payment gateway.
-It will return a payment transaction record with success or failure status.
-Response header should also give you location of the newly created transaction record.
-In case of failure, it will give you the information in the response with error code and error.
+**1** /api/v1/Payments: This will allow you to submit new payment through payment gateway.
+The status code 201 will return if the payment transaction was processed by the bank either successfully or with failure.
+You can navigate to the newly created transaction with the url in response header called "location".
+In case of any validation errors, response will be 400 with the error details.

-2. /api/v1/Payments/{paymentId} : This will allow you to view the existing payment transaction record with status.
+**2** /api/v1/Payments/{paymentId} : This will allow you to view the existing payment transaction record with status details.
+The card number is masked due to security reasons.

-* You can also simulate the bank processing through /BankSimulator/api/v1/Charge endpoint.
-This will allow you to mock the response from bank.
+**/BankSimulator/api/v1/Charge**: This endpoint is used to simulate the bank response.

+* Currently application is storing the transaction details in local folder called Data with TransactionId as the name of the file.